OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/active-directory/develop/GuidedSetups/active-directory-singlepageapp-javascriptspa-use.md

         // Show Sign-Out button
         document.getElementById("signOutButton").classList.remove("hidden");

-        // Now Call Graph API tooshow hello user profile information: var graphCallResponseElement = document.getElementById("graphResponse");
+        // Now Call Graph API to show the user profile information: var graphCallResponseElement = document.getElementById("graphResponse");
         graphCallResponseElement.parentElement.classList.remove("hidden");
         graphCallResponseElement.innerText = "Calling Graph ...";

-        // In order toocall hello Graph API, an access token needs toobe acquired.
+        // In order to call the Graph API, an access token needs to be acquired.
-        // Try tooacquire hello token used tooquery Graph API silently first: userAgentApplication.acquireTokenSilent(graphAPIScopes)
+        // Try to acquire the token used to query Graph API silently first: userAgentApplication.acquireTokenSilent(graphAPIScopes)
             .then(function (token) {
-                //After hello access token is acquired, call hello Web API, sending hello acquired token callWebApiWithToken(graphApiEndpoint, token, graphCallResponseElement, document.getElementById("accessToken"));
+                //After the access token is acquired, call the Web API, sending the acquired token callWebApiWithToken(graphApiEndpoint, token, graphCallResponseElement, document.getElementById("accessToken"));

             }, function (error) {
-                // If hello acquireTokenSilent() method fails, then acquire hello token interactively via acquireTokenRedirect().
+                // If the acquireTokenSilent() method fails, then acquire the token interactively via acquireTokenRedirect().
-                // In this case, hello browser will redirect user back toohello Azure Active Directory v2 Endpoint so hello user
+                // In this case, the browser will redirect user back to the Azure Active Directory v2 Endpoint so the user
-                // can reenter hello current username/ password and/ or give consent toonew permissions your application is requesting.
+                // can reenter the current username/ password and/ or give consent to new permissions your application is requesting.
                 // After authentication/ authorization completes, this page will be reloaded again and callGraphApi() will be executed on page load.
-                // Then, acquireTokenSilent will then get hello token silently, hello Graph API call results will be made and results will be displayed in hello page. if (error) {
+                // Then, acquireTokenSilent will then get the token silently, the Graph API call results will be made and results will be displayed in the page. if (error) {
                     userAgentApplication.acquireTokenRedirect(graphAPIScopes);
                 }